ShaunCurtis/Blazr.VSA/Documents/Data-Pipeline/Commands.md

 2. Delete - delete the record from the data store.
 3. Add - Add the record to the data store.

-Command functionality is defined in a `CommandState` readonly struct.
-An enum is not used because the action state can cross domain boundaries and API interfaces.
+Command functionality is defined in a `CommandState` readonly struct.  using an `enum` is problematic when you cross domain boundaries and API interfaces.
 Search "c# why you shouldn't use emums" for more information on the topic.

 ```csharp
 public readonly record struct CommandState